 Who Can Be Held Liable after a Commercial Truck Accident?

-One of the first things you need after involvement in a truck accident is a good truck accident lawyer.
+One of the first things you need after involvement in commercial truck accidents is a good truck accident lawyer.
 The nuances of liability law require an attorney with experience and professional acumen if you want the best possible result and highest reasonable compensation.

 Drivers and passengers in a car have a much higher likelihood of injury or even death when hit by a commercial truck.